Warning: This package is a prototype and is under active development. Breaking changes are likely.

 Citation

-in your work, please consider citing it with citation("epidist")
+in your work, please consider citing it using citation("epidist")

 .